Particular/docs.particular.net/serviceinsight/index.md

 [ServicePulse](/servicepulse) also supports opening ServiceInsight to a specific message to allow drill down for more detail.

+> [!NOTE]
-NOTE: A message's body is searchable only if the body size is under 85kB, under the [`ServiceControl.Audit/MaxBodySizeToStore`](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore) size limit, and is a non-binary content type.
+> A message's body is searchable only if the body size is under 85kB, under the [`ServiceControl.Audit/MaxBodySizeToStore`](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore) size limit, and is a non-binary content type.

 ### Refresh and Auto-refresh